zkpstandard/wg-plonkish/src/draft-name-plonkish-00.md

 --- abstract

-An arithmetisation is a language that a proof system uses to express statements.
+An arithmetization is a language that a proof system uses to express statements.
 A circuit is a program in this language.
 The associated computation has been computed correctly if and only if all of the constraints in the circuit are satisfied.

-The primary purpose of this document is to specify a particular arithmetisation: the "Plonkish" arithmetisation used in the Halo 2 proving system.
+The primary purpose of this document is to specify a particular arithmetization: the "Plonkish" arithmetization used in the Halo 2 proving system.

 --- middle